 show-explorer-links | Show explorer links after transactions |

-Use sncast account list to see available account names.
+sncast account list to see available account names.

 6. Install Node.js

-For any TypeScript tooling or SDK usage:
+For any TypeScript tooling or SDK usage:7.
+Get Testnet STRK/ETH

-- Starknet Faucet - Get testnet STRK
+For testing on Starknet Sepolia testnet:- Starknet Faucet - Get testnet STRK

 - Starkgate Bridge - Bridge ETH from Ethereum Sepolia